 9. You’re Not Redeeming Hotel and Airline Rewards

-Only 7 percent of Americans used rewards points to pay for any part of their last vacation, and just 15 percent have paid for part or all of a trip at any point in their life with rewards points, according to a survey conducted by Harris Poll on behalf of the American Institute of CPAs.
+Only 7 percent of Americans used rewards points to pay for any part of their last vacation, and just 15 percent have paid for part or all of a trip at any point in their lifetimes with rewards points, according to a survey conducted by Harris Poll on behalf of the American Institute of CPAs.

-In fact, there are an estimated 10 trillion unused frequent-flier miles worth $165 billion, according to AwardWallet, a free service that helps consumers manage reward balances.
+In fact, there are an estimated 10 trillion unused frequent-flier miles out there worth $165 billion, according to AwardWallet, a free service that helps consumers manage reward balances.
 That’s a lot of free flights to leave on the tarmac.